unascribed-archive/Correlated-Legacy/Drive.md

 # ![](https://i.imgur.com/FD1n5Gy.gif) Drive

 Drives are what actually store the items in a network.
 They come in a number of varieties, named after how much storage they have.
+In addition, there is one kind of special drive, the Void Drive, which simply deletes all items that would be stored in it.
 (See [[Storage Math]] for more information.)

 A drive has many lights on it, which indicate its state.
 Rather than try to explain their location, here's an annotated version of a 1KiB drive: